.

 A negotiator who knows more about the alternatives available to the other party/ parties will be more able to prepare for a negotiation.
 Should a negotiator learn that the other party is over-estimating its BATNA before the start of a negotiation, then they will be able to effectively use this information to lower the negotiation expectations of the other party.

-In situations where both parties possess a strong BATNA, the negotiation would seem rather fruitless because there would be very little incentive to reach an agreement.
+In situations where both parties possess a similar or superior BATNA, then given similar negotiation skills, negotiation would seem rather fruitless because there would be very little incentive to reach an agreement.
 In this scenario, both parties would be better off to seek elsewhere to pursue their business.

 When a negotiator fails to explore its BATNA, they will find themselves in a very shaky situation.
 They will be exposed to: